-The AMUN Secretariat works year-round to prepare and run a premiere MUN Conference.
+The AMUN Secretariat works year-round to prepare and run a premiere Model UN Conference.
 With your feedback we are able to improve the educational and administrative experience for our participants.
-Please take a moment after Conference is over to complete a post conference survey.
+Please take a moment to complete a post conference survey.
 Your feedback is invaluable to us as we plan for an even more successful Conference the following year.
-Surveys will go live immediately after Conference ends and will be available until 31 December.
-Visit www.amun.org/Conference_Surveys.html for more information.
+Visit www.amun.org/Conference\Surveys.html for more information.